This article was originally published by our subsidiary, LeadsBridge, here.

 BigCommerce defines Lead Management as the process of acquiring and managing leads (potential customers) until the point where they make a purchase.
 At some point, your lead volume will grow to a point where it becomes difficult to manage.
 This could lead to lead leakage, lack of follow-ups, and poor lead engagement.
 With solid lead management processes in place, you can capture, nurture, qualify and distribute the leads to respective departments where they can be converted to sales.

 But is lead management actually necessary?
 Read on to find out.

 Generating leads can be a difficult and expensive process.
 Therefore, managing them effectively is important.
 There are five benefits to having a proper lead management process in place:

 - Lead management helps to get the right leads in your CRM

 One process of lead management is called lead qualification.
-This process helps you identify qualified and unqualified leads.
+This process helps you identify qualified and unqualified leads you can add to your CRM of choice or a free CRM system.
 With this process, you can concentrate on high-value leads and maximize sales opportunities instead of wasting efforts on non-qualified leads.

 - Lead management helps you maximize your advertising spend and marketing strategies.